Luon-vn/uYouPlus/README.md

 4. Optional: Modify the app the way you want.
 I suggest you take a look at the [theos-jailed wiki](https://github.com/kabiroberai/theos-jailed/wiki/Usage) and my `Makefile`.

-5. `cd` to the project folder, run
+5. `cd` to the project folder, run:
 ```
 make clean package
 ```